Sudan's revolution, a year later: Much achieved but risks remain | DW | 17.12.2019

 Abdelgalil said that constitutional reforms would be vital to resolving the credibility and validity of the increasingly polarized Islamist, secularist and socialist political parties.
 Transitional justice for the more than 200 killed in the uprising and the many more who suffered under al-Bashir's 30-year rule will also be crucial to the government's perceived integrity, she added.

-While Abdelgalil said Sudan had much to be proud of one year ago, in a revolutionary movement whose horizontal leadership and participation included all sections of society, the work is not done.
+While Abdelgalil said Sudan had much to be proud of after a revolutionary movement whose horizontal leadership and participation included all sections of society, the work is not done.

 "The revolution will end when we have a complete civilian government, a successful election, an elected parliament, transitional justice and peace all over Sudan," she said.
 "We are worried that we will have a coup.
 We are worried about internal violence and we are very cautious about it, but at the same time we are hopeful.
 So it's hope and fear, that's how we describe our emotions."